dawelab/CDH_Distribution_In_Maize/5_CheckDataQuality/README.md

 2. These scriripts filter out samples with too much missing data.
 >1.
-This script uses the random 1 percent subsets generated in 3.1 to determine percent missing data for each sample in the B73-Ab10 hifi genome.
-By happenstance it also ran the other two TASSEL runs.
-Three samples from the Mo17 genomes failed for an unknown reason.
-All of the B73-Ab10 samples completed as expected.
+This script uses the random 1 percent subsets generated in 3.1 to determine percent missing data for each sample.
+These scripts use the same R script on different data sets for the B73 Ab10 B chr reference and the K10L2 reference.
 >2.
 This joins all the files only for the B73 HiFi Ab10 run of TASSEL
 >3.
 This plots out the missing data and filters it.
 The Romay and Romero-Navarro data sets have distributions that are a bit more different from my controls than I would like.
 >4.
 This script uses the random 1 percent subsets generated in 3a.1 to determine percent missing data for each sample in the K10L2 contigs.